run the slots

 Mystery bonus pool.
 No ceiling is published.
 Use historical award range data from the game guide to estimate if the pool is in qualifying territory.

 Open MHB CalculatorIt depends on the jackpot type.
 For standard jackpots, the RNG lands on a specific symbol combination or outcome coded into the par sheet.
-For must-hit-by progressives, the RNG pre-selects a trigger value within a published range, and the jackpot awards when the progressive meter crosses that trigger.
+For must-hit-by progressives, the RNG pre-selects a trigger value within a published range, and the jackpot awards when the progressive counter crosses that trigger.
 For mystery bonus jackpots, a random dollar value is selected at game initialization, and the jackpot awards when the shared pool accumulates to that value.
 Each mechanism is independent — knowing which type you are playing determines whether any strategy is possible.

 For standard RNG jackpots, no. Each spin is independent and the jackpot probability is fixed by the par sheet.
 There is no way to determine when the next hit will occur.
-For must-hit-by progressives, you can narrow the remaining range significantly: you know the jackpot must hit before the meter reaches the ceiling, so when the meter is near the ceiling, you know the trigger is close.
+For must-hit-by progressives, you can narrow the remaining range significantly: you know the jackpot must hit before the counter reaches the ceiling, so when the counter is near the ceiling, you know the trigger is close.
 You cannot know the exact trigger value, but you can calculate expected value based on the remaining range.
-For mystery bonuses, the trigger value is hidden at session start, so you cannot predict the hit but you can evaluate whether the pool state makes the play +EV.
+For mystery bonuses, the trigger value is hidden at session start, so you cannot predict the hit but you can evaluate whether the pool state makes the play player-favorable.

 Mystery bonus slots select a random target value when the bonus pool is initialized or when the jackpot is reset after a previous award.
 The pool accumulates with each wager made on the linked bank of machines.
 When the pool reaches the hidden target value, it pays out to whoever happens to be playing at that moment.
 Unlike must-hit-by progressives where the ceiling is published, the mystery bonus target is fully hidden.
-However, if you can observe the pool accumulating over time and compare it to historical award data for that game family, you can estimate the probable remaining range and evaluate whether the current pool level represents a +EV play.
+However, if you can observe the pool accumulating over time and compare it to historical award data for that game family, you can estimate the probable remaining range and evaluate whether the current pool level represents a winning play.

 For must-hit-by progressives, you cannot predict the exact trigger, but you can bound it.
 You know the jackpot must pay before the ceiling.
-When the meter is at $1,248 and the ceiling is $1,250, you know the trigger is somewhere in the remaining $2 range — effectively guaranteed on the next few spins.
+When the counter is at $1,248 and the ceiling is $1,250, you know the trigger is somewhere in the remaining $2 range — effectively certain on the next few spins.
 That is the extreme case.
-More practically, when a meter is within 10% of its ceiling, you know a significant portion of the trigger distribution has already been eliminated and the remaining cost to trigger is a known mathematical quantity.
+More practically, when a counter is within 10% of its ceiling, you know a significant portion of the trigger distribution has already been eliminated and the remaining cost to trigger is a known mathematical quantity.
 That is not prediction; it is bounded expected value calculation.

 The trigger value is the specific amount at which the must-hit-by jackpot fires.
 It is selected randomly by the RNG — typically drawn from a uniform distribution between the reset value and the ceiling.
 For example, on a must-hit-by with a $5.00 reset and a $1,000.00 ceiling, the trigger might be set at $847.53.
-The jackpot fires the first time the meter value crosses that value.
+The jackpot fires the first time the counter value crosses that value.
 Because the trigger is hidden, you cannot know whether it is $847 or $999.
 What you can do is calculate the expected trigger value and the expected cost to reach it, which gives you the expected profit per play.

 Related Resources